-Interior lights

-Instrument panel light
+- Interior lights - Instrument panel light (only when it is dark)

 They will switch off automatically after a delay.
-This function works only in the dark.
-Theatre lighting is activated if the driver's door is opened during this time.
+Both lightings will be activated again if the driver's door is opened.

 The puddle light illuminates when the according door is opened.